-- Different conditions exist for the success of cycling and walking.
-Land use, density and the quality of networks all have differing degrees of influence on the success of active modes. - A comprehensive and safe network implies dense provision of high quality walking and cycling infrastructure. - Providing permeability is not enough, networks must be legible and key routes prioritised over motorised modes. - To ensure that this infrastructure is affordable it must be located carefully and whilst some parts of the network will run through green space, many will not.
-Providing high quality infrastructure on principal streets has implications for street width which must be confronted by designers early on.
+- A comprehensive and safe network implies dense provision of high quality walking and cycling infrastructure. - Providing permeability is not enough, networks must be legible and key routes prioritised over motorised modes. - To ensure that this infrastructure is affordable it must be located carefully and whilst some parts of the network will run through green space, many will not. - Providing high quality infrastructure on principal streets in a development has implications for street width which must be confronted by designers without resorting to reducing the quality of provision.